department-for-transport-public/tinScrape/README.md

 The location of the first column of quantitative data is identified, and is then pivoted to the long format desired.
 This is done using the `year_column_check()` function which is called on as part of the `tidied_df()` function.

+The `year_column_check()` function has the following criteria, where all must be met for it to flag a column containing time period information (that is, year information):

+* is the length of the value 4 characters long?
+* is the variable class numeric, double or integer?
+* are there no NA values in the column?
+* do the first characters of the values start with 19 or 20?

+Each pass equates to a value of 1.
+If the sum of all the checks is 4 (for the number of tests), then the column in question contains time period data.

+The argument required for the function is a column in a dataframe.
+In the context of the `tidied_df()` function, this is looped through all columns in a dataframe, so no input is required for the purposes on TiN.

 #### create_bq_table